giusepperaso/structura.js/README.md

 - circular and multiple references are supported
 - does support traspositions and moves of portions of the draft
 - can return and modify the draft at the same time

+The library is actually in alpha state.
+It is probably already usable (many complex scenarios are already covered by tests), but expect the APIs and the types to change in the future.